 5. Catastrophic Plans & Direct Primary Care: Bridging the Gap

-The $75/Month Safety Net You’ve Never Heard Of
+The $75/Month Safety Net You have Never Heard Of

 Catastrophic plans (for under 30s or hardship exemptions) now cover 3 primary care visits pre-deductible.
 Pair with: